 The standard of evidence will be fact driven, using reasonable person standards, and the interpretation of witness statements and facts to support such disciplinary recommendations.
-The standard of evidence used is the preponderance of the evidence presented.
+Using the preponderance of the evidence presented.

 POSSIBLE SANCTIONS WHICH MAY BE IMPOSED FOLLOWING RESULTS